JonathanDistler/Jonathan-Distler-Portfolio/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in computation and design.
-I'm passionate about robotics, aerospace, entrepreneurship, and public policy.
-I'm easger to apply my knowledge in real-world applications and explore the full breadth of research, industry, and entrepreneurship that engineering has to offer.
+Aspiring engineering student with a strong foundation in computation and design, driven by a passion for robotics, aerospace, entrepreneurship, and public policy.
+My journey has been shaped by hands-on experience in the Biomechanics Lab at Virginia Tech, where I delved into innovative soft-robotics research under the mentorship of Dr. Noel Naughton.
+Looking ahead, I am thrilled to continue exploring the cutting edge of engineering as I join Dr. Robert Katzschmann's Soft-Robotics Lab at ETH Zurich.

+I am eager to apply my skills to real-world applications, pushing the boundaries of what is possible in robotics and beyond.
+Engineering is not just a discipline but a launchpad to explore the intersection of research, industry, and entrepreneurship.
+With a thirst for discovery and a commitment to innovation, I aim to contribute meaningfully to advancing technology that shapes our future.

 ---